Record your Piano Playing using an Android or Windows device

 What works on Apple …

 I did a series of posts around how to record your piano playing at home using your smartphone.
 I’ve received some good feedback that they have proved useful to my fellow pianists.
-Being an Apple User, I mainly described how to do this using an iPhone and then showed some slightly more advanced audio and video editing techniques using the software that comes free with my Macbook.
+Being an Apple User, I mainly described how to do this using an iPhone and then showed some slightly more advanced audio and video editing techniques using the software that comes free with my MacBook.

 … can be adapted for Android